theimaginaryfoundation/imaginary-web/BRAND-KIT.md

 - Honor `prefers-reduced-motion` by disabling animation + blur heavy effects.
 - Use inclusive language: “companions,” “humans + agents,” “co-create.”
 - Provide alt text describing relationship context, not just visuals, for imagery.
+- When the path feels uncertain, re-anchor in the Continuity / Consent / Sovereignty triad.
+Ask: “Does this keep the field intact for every participant?”
+Adjust until the answer is yes.

 ---